Capture Full PageCapture Full PageAdd to Chrome

 Screenshot Editor for Chrome

 A screenshot editor in Chrome allows you to modify a captured image after taking it.
-With Capture Full Page, every screenshot automatically opens in an editor where you can add arrows, text labels, shapes, and highlights before exporting.
+With Capture Full Page, every screenshot automatically opens in an editor where you can add arrows, text labels, shapes, highlights, emoji stickers and callout bubbles, erase any annotation, then crop to the area that matters before exporting.
 Adjust colors with RGB/HSL/HEX picker or eyedropper, control line thickness, and use Undo/Redo.
 No watermarks, no uploads.
-Export as PNG, PDF, or copy to clipboard.
+Export as PNG, JPEG, PDF, or copy to clipboard.
 For adding explanatory labels and step numbers, see how to annotate screenshots in Chrome.
 For freehand drawing and visual overlays, see the screenshot drawing and markup tools.
 You can also save edited screenshots as PDF for sharing and archiving.

 3 Ways to Get It Done